 By establishing paternity, you give your child a legal father.
 This is important to the father, mother and child.
 Both the father and the mother should share in the emotional, financial and legal responsibilities in caring for their child.
 Parents working together with the child’s best interest in mind, can positively impact the child’s well-being, sense of security and outlook for the future.
 The Department of Human Services and your local child support office are committed to working with both parents in establishing paternity.

-If either parent has doubts about who the father is, he/she should not sign the VAoP.
 The child support office can schedule DNA testing to determine whether or not the individual is the father.
 After positive DNA testing results are returned to the local child support office from the certified DNA lab, paternity will be established through court order.

 It is extremely important that both parties attend court hearings that are set to Establish Paternity and Set Support.